pinellolab/CRISPResso2/README.md

 --discard_indel_reads: Discard reads with indels in the quantification window from analysis (default: False)

+#### Read alignment parameters

+-amas or --amplicon_min_alignment_score: Amplicon Minimum Alignment Score; score between 0 and 100; sequences must have at least this homology score with the amplicon to be aligned (can be comma-separated list of multiple scores, corresponding to amplicon sequences given in --amplicon_seq) After reads are aligned to a reference sequence, the homology is calculated as the number of bp they have in common.
+If the aligned read has a homology less than this parameter, it is discarded.
+This is useful for filtering erroneous reads that do not align to the target amplicon, for example arising from alternate primer locations. (default: 60)

+--default_min_aln_score or --min_identity_score: Default minimum homology score for a read to align to a reference amplicon (default: 60)

+--expand_ambiguous_alignments: If more than one reference amplicon is given, reads that align to multiple reference amplicons will count equally toward each amplicon.
+Default behavior is to exclude ambiguous alignments. (default: False)

 --needleman_wunsch_gap_open: Gap open option for Needleman-Wunsch alignment (default: -20)

 --needleman_wunsch_gap_extend: Gap extend option for Needleman-Wunsch alignment (default: -2)